Few places in the UK offer the drama and diversity of Neath Port Talbot: the Dramatic Heart of Wales.

-In the shadow of Margam Castle - used as a film location for series such as Doctor Who and Torchwood - Margam Country Park is immersed in history, home to rare wildlife, and offers outstanding natural landscapes.
+In the shadow of Margam Castle - used as a film location for series such as His Dark Materials and Dr Who - Margam Country Park is immersed in history, home to rare wildlife, and offers sprawling natural landscapes.
 It's also the location for the popular Go Ape's only Treetop Challenge in Wales - a fantastic day out for adults and kids alike.

-It’s the only Go Ape which boasts sea views and while you're up there you might spot the the largest deer herd in Wales which makes its home in the 1,000 acres of parkland.
+It’s the only Go Ape which boasts sea views, and while you're up there you might spot the largest deer herd in Wales which makes its home in the 1,000 acres of parkland.

 Learn to surf with Surf School Wales

 Fancy learning how to ride the waves?
-Grabbing a surfboard and heading out to sea is a unique experience that's not to be missed.
+Grab a surfboard and head out to sea for a unique, exhilarating experience with Surf School Wales.
 You can learn to surf with a 2-hour lesson on Aberavon Beach, one of Wales’ longest sandy beaches which holds a fantastic wave when the surf is good - promising to satisfy even the biggest thrill-seeker.

 Learn new skills at Margam Park Adventure

-At Margam Park Adventure you can enjoy a whole range of activities in one amazing location.
-On the water, you can try canoeing, kayaking, stand-up paddleboarding (try paddleboarding yoga for even more of a challenge!) and raft-building.
+At Margam Park Adventure you can enjoy a whole range of activities in one breath-taking location.
+On the water you can try canoeing, kayaking, stand-up paddleboarding (try paddleboarding yoga for even more of a challenge!) and raft-building.
 On land there's archery, a go-kart safari and courses in bushcraft and orienteering skills.

 An experienced and passionate team of instructors, coaches and guides is always on hand to inspire, build confidence, educate and develop your skills.
 Ideal for families, the huge range of activities is sure to have something to suit every member of the group.